mcarr-and/go-gin-marshalling/proxy/Run-Docker-Compose-Limited.md

 ## 4. view spans in Jaeger

-These will have 2 spans.
+Each Span will also have 2 sub spans.

+* The original call to Proxy-Service.
-* 1 for Proxy-Service
+    * 1 call http to Album-Store.
-* 1 for Album-Store
+    * 1 call to Album-Store.

 [Jaeger proxy-service spans](http://localhost:16696/search?service=proxy-service)